Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

    - **Subjectivity of Emotion**: Address the subjective nature of emotions and its impact on AI's capacity to generate emotionally resonant music.

 3. **Community Collaboration**
-   - **Collect Feedback**: Collect Feedback: Engage with the community and experts for feedback on emotional representations in music.
+   - **Collect Feedback**: Engage with the community and experts for feedback on emotional representations in music.
    - **Iterative Improvement**: Establish feedback loops to enhance the framework, ensuring it meets practical needs.

 ### Implementation Plan